jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   * Both provide about the same level of post-test analysis.
 * **Rx has a better user interface.**
   * Rx is a clear winner here: smooth web interface (HTML), but poor iOS app.
   * Kaplan has a terrible interface (Flash) and even worse iOS app.
+If I had a nickle for every time Kaplan froze or logged me out, I'd have bought a lot of coffees.

 Ultimately, I ended up using both qbanks a lot because I found it great to see information from multiple perspectives.
 I used Rx mostly during the school